GallagherSecurity/cc-rest-docs/training/README.md

 If an HTTPS client and server connect and establish an encrypted channel of communication without checking certificates nobody will be able to listen in, but they should not trust each other.
 The other end could be fibbing.
-So they conduct a negotiation to establish each other’s identity (i.e., they _authenticate_).
+So they conduct a negotiation to establish each other's identity (i.e., they _authenticate_).

-Usually a web client requires proof of authenticity from the server, since you want to be sure that it really is your bank’s web site you are looking at and not a fake.
+Usually a web client requires proof of authenticity from the server, since you want to be sure that it really is your bank's web site you are looking at and not a fake.
 If the server does not provide that, the client shows a warning.
 You will have to [work around it in Chrome](#ignore-server-certificate-warnings) and [work around it in Postman](#never-mind-that-your-server-certificate-is-self-signed).
-If you want to install your own server key, the topic ‘Changing the Web Services’ in the Configuration Client’s online help shows you how.
+If you want to install your own server key, the topic 'Changing the Web Services' in the Configuration Client's online help shows you how.

 Sometimes the server also requires a proof of identity from the client.
 This does not happen when